Automatic milking: Automatic milking systems (AMS)

 Since the 1970s, much research effort has been expended in investigating methods to alleviate time management constraints in conventional dairy farming, culminating in the development of the automated voluntary milking system.
 There is a video of the historical development of the milking robot at Silsoe Research Institute.

 Voluntary milking allows the cow to decide her own milking time and interval, rather than being milked as part of a group at set milking times.
-AMS requires complete automation of the milking process as the cow may elect to be milked at any time during a 24-hour period.
+AMS requires complete automation of the milking process as the cow may elect to be milked at any time.

 The milking unit comprises a milking machine, a teat position sensor (usually a laser), a robotic arm for automatic teat-cup application and removal, and a gate system for controlling cow traffic.
 The cows may be permanently housed in a barn, and spend most of their time resting or feeding in the free-stall area.
 If cows are to be grazed as well, using a selection gate to allow only those cows that have been milked to the outside pastures has been advised by some AMS manufacturers.

 When the cow elects to enter the milking unit (due to highly palatable feed that she finds in the milking box), a cow ID sensor reads an identification tag (transponder) on the cow and passes the cow ID to the control system.
 If the cow has been milked too recently, the automatic gate system sends the cow out of the unit.
 If the cow may be milked, automatic teat cleaning, milking cup application, milking, and teatspraying takes place.
 As an incentive to attend the milking unit, concentrated feedstuffs needs to be fed to the cow in the milking unit.

 The barn may be arranged such that access to the main feeding area can only be obtained by passing the milking unit.
 This layout is referred to as guided cow traffic.
 Alternatively, the barn may be set up such that the cow always has access to feed, water, and a comfortable place to lie down, and is only motivated to visit the milking system by the palatable feed available there.
 This is referred to as free cow traffic.